hyluvavu/thesis-project-an-aiops-system/README.md

 ```

 **Access:**
-- Access through the Frontend microservice via its external load balancer endpoint; in this project, it is: http://34.90.74.142:80
+- Access through the Frontend microservice via its external load balancer endpoint; for instance, in this project it has been: http://34.90.74.142:80

 ---